viamrobotics/docs/docs/services/vision/segmentation.md

 ## Configure an `obstacles_pointcloud` segmenter

-Radius clustering is a segmenter that identifies well separated objects above a flat plane.
+Obstacles Pointcloud is a segmenter that identifies well separated objects above a flat plane.
-It first identifies the biggest plane in the scene, eliminates all points below that plane, and begins clustering points above that plane based on how near they are to each other.
+It first identifies the biggest plane in the scene, eliminates that plane, and begins clustering the remaining points into objects.
-It is slower than other segmenters and can take up to 30 seconds to segment a scene.

 {{< tabs >}}
 {{% tab name="Builder" %}}